optimus-prime-01/IAF/VayuReader_Backend/abrebiations/README.md

 # Abbreviations API

-This is a Node.js/Express API for managing abbreviations and their full forms, using MongoDB for storage.
+A Node.js/Express API for managing abbreviations and their full forms, using MongoDB for storage.

 ---